rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/populate-private-registry/_index.md

 ### D. Populate the private registry

 Move the images in the `rancher-images.tar.gz` to your private registry using the `rancher-load-images.sh script` to load the images.

-The `rancher-images.txt` / `rancher-windows-images.txt` image list is expected to be on the workstation in the same directory that you are running the `rancher-load-images.sh` script.
+The image list, `rancher-images.txt` or `rancher-windows-images.txt`, is expected to be on the workstation in the same directory that you are running the `rancher-load-images.sh` script.
+The `rancher-images.tar.gz` should also be in the same directory.

 1. Log into your private registry if required: